stepchowfun/typical/README.md

 ### Introducing: asymmetric fields

-Typical offers an intermediate state between optional and required: asymmetric.
+Typical offers an intermediate state between optional and required: *asymmetric*.
 An asymmetric field in a struct is considered required for the writer, but optional for the reader.
 Unlike optional fields, an asymmetric field can be safely promoted to required and vice versa.

 Let's make that more concrete with our email API example.
 Instead of directly introducing the `from` field as required, we first introduce it as asymmetric: